 Every section that goes into it should serve a purpose so clients can clearly understand the value of your services and how it positively impacts their business.
 A well-crafted proposal should be able to address the following:

 - What can you do to solve the client’s problems?

 If your proposal can address these questions at a glance while appealing to the reader, it will be easier to hook prospects and guide them into making a decision.

-The Overview section is the first thing that prospects will see when they read your SEO proposal.
+The overview section is the first thing that prospects will see when they read your search engine optimization proposal.
 In most cases, this states the purpose of the proposal so you can set your clients’ expectations from the very start.

 Here are a few tips when writing the Overview section: